-Denouement is derived from a French word called “denoue” that means “to untie”.
-The denouement is a literary device which can be defined as the resolution of the issue of a complicated plot in fiction.
-Majority of the examples of denouement show the resolution in the final part or chapter that is often an epilogue.
+Denouement is derived from the French word denoue, which means “to untie.”
+Denouement is a literary device that can be defined as the resolution of the issue of a complicated plot in fiction.
+The majority of examples of denouement show the resolution in the final part or chapter, often in an epilogue.

 Denouement is usually driven by the climax.
 In mystery novels, however, the climax and denouement might occur simultaneously.
 In most of the other forms of literature, it is merely the end of the story.

 Denouement is a significant part of a literary piece, because it resolves the conflicts of the story, as shown in the following denouement examples.